 In the end, I hope that my works will be an extension of the senses, to be not about what is being looked at, but instead reflect the mindset of the individual viewer.
 Or, as James Turrell said, “I hope that when you see my work, you are looking at yourself looking.”

 The images of Multiples are made up of repetitive sequences of like images, with one image in each series being different.
 This specific parameter is meant to visually symbolize the flash of insight that sometimes occurs after a repetitive process is practiced on an ongoing basis.
-Buddhist practitioners call this transformation “satori.”
+Some Buddhist practitioners call this transformation “satori.”

 The works are created two ways, both with and without the camera.
 The first approach to create the grid elements uses a multiple-exposure layering process on film, with images made over many hours, and sometimes even days, after visiting and re-visiting certain locations, intriguing for the light they contain.

-The most recent works use the darkroom itself as a light source for the final images.
+Recent works use the darkroom itself as a light source for the final images.
 Most analog users spend time sealing their darkroom space to avoid extraneous light; here, ambient reflected light from the enlarger itself, scattered window and “under the door” light leaks from the imperfectly constructed darkroom space are encouraged onto the light sensitive paper.
 For these works there is no camera involved and the ambient light in the darkroom is embraced as a creative element.
 I seek to repurpose the technical elements of an analog darkroom into works that reconsider the range of what is possible with these traditional image-making tools.
 The goal is to create images that are both homage and reinvention.

 In order to explore the boundaries of this imperfection, the actual construction method of the final grids is also assimilated into a repetitive practice, with the rendering of the pieces themselves a form of meditation.
 The works are printed and assembled by hand and then are built out from the center, aligned by hand and eye.
 Each takes many days to complete and the failure rate for assembly is high, due to the challenges of cutting each image individually and mounting them by hand one-by-one.
 The cutting and manipulation process is another part of the contemplative, highly repetitive process.
-By working this way, the darkroom itself becomes a place of contemplation and perhaps, enlightenment.
+By working this way, the darkroom itself becomes a place of contemplation and maybe, enlightenment.

 STATEMENT: TURNING POINT